minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 1. Go to **File > New > New Java Class...**.
 Enter the name `GameState` and kind `Enum`.
 Leave other settings unchanged and press OK.

-2. In the `GameState` enum, add the following constants:
+2. In the `GameState` enum, copy and paste the snippet below.
+These will be the constants of this enum, representing the different states of the game.

         IN_PROGRESS,
         PLAYER_ONE,